The Complete Color Analysis Guide - Discover Your Perfect Palette

 • High-contrast colors often work well

-• Test in Bangkok light - strong tropical sun affects how colors appear
+• Test in Bangkok light, where strong tropical sun shifts how colors read

 • Test colors in both natural Bangkok daylight and indoor AC lighting